Graphically discrete groups and rigidity: Preliminaries

-It follows from the Arzel\'a--Ascoli theorem that every subsequence of $(\rho (\phi_i))$ has a convergent subsequence.
 We wish to show $(\rho (\phi_i)K)$ converges to $K$ in $\Isom(Y)/K$.
 If this is not the case, then there exists a convergent subsequence of $(\rho (\phi_i))$ that converges to some $\lambda\in \Isom(Y)\setminus K$.
 However, we know for each $y\in Y$, there exists an $N_y$ sufficiently large such that $d(\rho(\phi_i)(y),y)\leq A'$ for all $i\geq N_y$, which implies $d(\lambda(y),y)\leq A'$ for all $y\in Y$.
 This contradicts our assumption $\lambda\notin K$. \end{proof} In the case where $Y$ has no nontrivial bounded isometries, Proposition \ref{prop:compactnormal.vs.bounded} ensures that the maximal compact normal subgroup of $Y$ is trivial.
 We therefore deduce the following important special case of Lemma \ref{lem:continuous_quasiconj}. \begin{cor} Let $X$, $Y$, $H$, $f$ and $\rho$ be as in Lemma \ref{lem:continuous_quasiconj}.
 In addition, assume that $Y$ has no nontrivial bounded isometries.
 Then $\rho$ is continuous. \end{cor}